Gwindow/WhatAPI/Twinklebear Work Notes.md

 response we're forced to write individual classes in cases where re-use/inheritance would be a cleaner choice and so on.
 I'll make my case to Gwindow as to the reasons for ditching Gson to improve the API library.

+In forum.section.Section the id and page fields are static.
+Why?
+We limit ourselves to only being able to have one possible forum Section being viewed at once.
+Same for the static fields in forum.thread.Thread.

+Instead of requiring the user to do a seperate check of hasNextPage/hasPreviousPage before trying to navigate, we should just do the check ourselves in the fromNextPage/fromPreviousPage function and if there is no next/previous page, just do nothing.

 #### Enable/Disable Notifications from a Bookmarked Artist response
 Note that this will require two additional site interactions.
 The bookmarked artist response gives us the name and ID from this we must get the artist, then do pressLink on enable/disable notifications.